Ravindraverma1/quicksuitetrading/README.md

-# MariaDB Galera Cluster on Kubernetes
+# MariaDB  Cluster on Kubernetes

 This repository contains Kubernetes manifests to deploy a highly available MariaDB  cluster with 3 nodes.
 The setup includes persistent storage, configuration through ConfigMaps, and services for both internal and external access.